GodotSteam/GodotSteam-Docs/docs/contribute/rules.md

 ## :material-file-document-edit: Modifying Docs
 ==}

 Feel free to make any edits you think are needed: CSS changes, new tutorials, extra links, fixes for functions or signals, or even adding your own game to the "Games Using GodotSteam" list.
+Any large changes should be discussed by the same routes as major code changes.

-Any large changes, however, should be discussed by the same routes as major code changes.
+The documentation uses [MKDocs](https://www.mkdocs.org/) and [Material For MKDocs](https://squidfunk.github.io/mkdocs-material/); if you want to set up a local version of the docs to see your updates before pushing to repo, you will need to install those.

 Try to make any new or edited content fit the same styles as the other pages.
 But if you have an eye for design and think of something better, please share that too!

 {==
 ## :material-gamepad-variant: Modifying Skillet